Course Catalog » Course Listing for Bioengineering

 Instructor(s): J. Spetz Prerequisite(s): None.

 Restrictions: None.
-Activities: Direct - Lecture, Direct - Project, Direct - Conference, Online - Web-based course work, Student - Lecture
+Activities: Direct - Lecture, Direct - Project, Direct - Discussion, Student - Lecture, Student - Project, Student - Discussion, Asynchronous - Lecture

 This course focuses on how current health care financing systems and emerging trends affect strategic technology development and market decisions.
 This course is designed so students understand the underlying drivers of rising health spending, the policies that might slow it, and the impact of possible policies on future product markets.
 The course covers the fundamental components of health economics, financial analysis, and strategies to increase health care value.